You’ll love these delicious turkey brine recipes from Kikkoman!

 Need more Thanksgiving inspiration?
 Check out these 100 Thanksgiving Recipes, including appetizers, beverages, casseroles, gluten free, pies, potatoes, stuffing, turkey & vegetables.
 Also take a look at these 50 Must-Have Thanksgiving Desserts and 15 Fun Thanksgiving Desserts for Kids.

-It’s so easy to brine turkey or chicken!
+It’s so easy to brine turkey or chicken with Kikkoman’s turkey brine recipes!

 I have never in my life tried to brine turkey or chicken before.
 It always sounded like a really complicated project to take on.
 I was recently asked to brine a chicken using Kikkoman Soy Sauce, so I thought I would finally give brining a try and see exactly what it entailed.

 This was sort of a pre-Thanksging run for me, and I can’t wait to brine turkey for Thanksgiving now.
-Prior to this I had no idea how to brine turkey or chicken, but it was not a complicated process at all, and the results were amazing!!
+Prior to this I had never tried any turkey brine recipes, but it was not a complicated process at all, and the results were amazing!!

 To brine my chicken, I simply poured water, Kikkoman Naturally Brewed Soy Sauce, dried sage, dried thyme, dried celery seed and Kosher salt in a 5 gallon bucket.
 I put my chicken down into the mixture, covered the bucket, and put it in my refrigerator for 8 hours.